pyueh-osi/Edgecmd-Docs/V1.0/Retrieve existing system configuration_1-0.md

 ---
-uid: RetrieveExistingSystemConfiguration1-0
+uid: RetrieveExistingConfiguration1-0
 ---

-# Retrieve existing system configuration
+# Retrieve existing configuration

 Use the EdgeCmd utility to view the configuration for the components of Edge Data Store.